7bitcoder/7bitDI/Docs/basic-guides/injecting-multiple-services.rst

 ..
 Note::
    Service objects are ordered in vectors using registration order.
-   The last registered service of base type is used when resolving one service
+   The last registered instanceValidity of base type is used when resolving one instanceValidity

    Injection rules are simple: